 When considering the third contention, it is important to keep the statistics in mind.
 Of the 98 recent mass shootings where whether the gun was purchased legally or illegally is confirmed, only about 16 percent of the cases involved the latter.
 While one should not assume that this means that we will see an 84 percent decline in mass shootings if we put in place the proposed ban, it is logical to presume that these tragic events would occur at much lower rates than the status quo.
 Through the presented information, it should be clear that assault weapons are unnecessarily dangerous and that normal people should not be able to acquire them, the same way civilians are not permitted to assemble their own nuclear weapons.
 When America’s Founding Fathers signed the U.S. Constitution, they did not intend for the Second Amendment to allow mentally troubled teenagers to murder their classmates in cold blood, rapists to shoot up churches or racists to open fire on vulnerable minorities.
 There is no reason to protect the unnecessarily violent assault weapons that lead to excessive death and suffering, and America should take steps to get these guns off our streets.

-Hey, my name is Dhruv Gupta and I’m a 15 year old from California.
+Hey, my name is Dhruv Gupta and I’m a 16 year old from California.
 I enjoy doing robotics and math.
-Further, I love to stay educated on the new and contentious topics.
-Politically, I stand as a moderate democrat.
+I also love to stay educated on the new and contentious topics.